Sampling diverse near-optimal solutions via algorithmic quantum annealing: Conclusions

 \section{Conclusions}

 We introduced a procedure to decompose the low-energy spectrum of a discrete optimization problem into likely independent clusters of solutions.
 This decomposition leads to a measure to quantify the diversity of independent, high-quality solutions within a given approximation ratio.
 We have examined this new measure on novel quantum annealing schedules.
 In particular, we have constructed algorithmic quantum annealing procedures by combining inhomogeneous driving strategy with efficient approximate tensor network contractions estimating distribution of topological defects characterizing low-energy domain walls.
 Such density and position of defects can be engineered by suitable choice of multiple inhomogeneous fronts driving the fluctuations in the system to minimize the residual energy of final states.
-We showed that such techniques can lead to sampling rare high quality solutions that are inaccessible by the off-the-shelf homogeneous strategies in the same time-scales.
-In an accompanying work, the diversity measure introduced here was used as a new metric to experimentally quantify sampling power of quantum annealers against classical counterparts such as parallel tempering \cite{zucca_diversity_2021}.
+We showed that such techniques can lead to sampling rare high quality solutions that are inaccessible by the off-the-shelf homogeneous strategies in the same timescales.
+In an accompanying work, the diversity measure introduced here was used as a new metric to experimentally quantify sampling power of quantum annealers against classical counterparts such as parallel tempering~\cite{zucca_diversity_2021}.

 In addition to clustering the low-energy spectrum into likely independent {\emph types}, one could employ entropic measures of diversity on top of them, going beyond the number of classes $D$ that was employed in this work.
 Alternative strategies to estimate the boundaries of clusters can also be envisioned by using homogeneous annealing as a procedure to identify likely positions of defects, which can be used to set up the subsequent inhomogeneous driving protocols.

-In a related work, we show how one can learn non-trivial clusters of variables for generalized spin-glass Hamiltonians with k-local interactions, residing on arbitrary factor graphs, which could lead to novel inhomogeneous thermal annealing algorithms \cite{mohseni_in_preparation_2021}.
+In related work, we show how one can adaptively learn nontrivial clusters of variables for generalized spin-glass Hamiltonians with k-local interactions, or arbitrary Boolean logic formulas in conjunctive normal forms, by efficiently estimating the geometry of the solutions in an instance-wise fashion~\cite{mohseni_nonequilibrium_2021}.
+This method leads to the construction of quantum-inspired nonlocal thermal annealing algorithms for sampling diverse sets of near-optimal solutions that are indeed sensitive to variations in the inputs, thus applicable to frozen regimes near computational phase transitions where OGP is expected to hold~\cite{mohseni_nonequilibrium_2021}.

 {A\arabic{equation}} {A\arabic{figure}} {A\arabic{table}} \begin{appendix}